phylo42/RAPPAS/README.md

 ### Queries placement

-Once the database is built, a placement command can be called numerous times on different query sequence datasets. v1.00 of RAPPAS places around 1,000,000 metagenomic reads in 40 minutes using a single core of a normal desktop PC.
-Only the database file and the query sequences are used as parameters.
+After building the RAPPAS DB, placement commands can be called numerous times on different query sequence datasets. v1.00 of RAPPAS places 1,000,000 metagenomic of 150bp in ~40 minutes, using only a single core of a normal desktop PC.

 ```
 java -jar RAPPAS.jar -m p -d database.union -q queries.fasta